isomerpages/mlaw-corp/news/press-releases/_posts/2024-11-22-post-MinLaw and MDDI Seek Feedback on New Legislation and Measures to Enhance Online Safety and Better.md

 ---
-title: MinLaw and MDDI Seek Feedback on New Legislation and Measures to Enhance Online Safety and Better
+title: MinLaw and MDDI Seek Feedback on New Legislation and Measures to Enhance Online Safety and Better Protect Singaporeans from Harmful Online Content
-permalink: /minlaw-and-mddi-seek-feedback-on-new-legislation-and-measures-to-enhance-online-safety-and-better/
+permalink: /minlaw-and-mddi-seek-feedback-on-new-legislation-and-measures-to-enhance-online-safety/
 date: 2024-11-22
 layout: post
 description: ""